nverchev/drytorch/docs/tutorials/getting_started.md

 @dataclasses.dataclass(frozen=True)
-class ArchitercturalSettings:
+class ArchitecturalSettings:
     """Architectural settings for a Resnet with three stages.

     Attributes:
-        layer_normalization: whether to use layer normalization.
+        norm_flag: whether to use layer normalization.
         n_blocks_per_stage: number of convolutional blocks in the three stages.
         max_width: number of channels of the middle stage (half in the others).
     """